 What to Do With Your Cultures While You’re on Vacation

-Your cultures (kefir, kombucha, sourdough, and water kefir) are all living organisms and need to be cared for just like a pet.
+Your cultures (kefir, kombucha, sourdough, yogurts, kefir soda, and water kefir) are all living organisms and need to be cared for just like a pet.
 I love them like family, and have found ways to take care of them when I go on vacation.
-The good microbes in the cultures eat the sugars out of the culture, and you want to be sure they have plenty to eat so the culture won’t die.
-It is a living colony of microbes and needs food, just as you do.
+The good microbes in the cultures eat the sugars out of the cultures, and you want to be sure they have plenty to eat so the cultures won’t die.
+They are living colonies of microbes and need food, just as you do.
 Here are the cultures and how you can store them for limited amounts of time.

 Storing Your Cultures